microsoft/TypeScript-wiki/Type-Checking-JavaScript-Files.md

 You can skip checking some files by adding `// @ts-nocheck` comment to them; conversely, you can choose to check only a few `.js` files by adding a `// @ts-check` comment to them without setting `--checkJs`.
 You can also ignore errors on specific lines by adding `// @ts-ignore` on the preceding line.

-Here are some notable differences on how checking work in `.js` file from `.ts` file:
+Here are some notable differences on how checking works in `.js` files compared to `.ts` files:

 ## JSDoc types are used for type information

 In a `.js` file, types can often be inferred just like in `.ts` files.
-Likewise, when types can't be inferred, they can be specified using JSDoc the same way that type annotations do in a `.ts` file.
+Likewise, when types can't be inferred, they can be specified using JSDoc the same way that type annotations are used in a `.ts` file.
 Just like Typescript, `--noImplicitAny` will give you errors on the places that the compiler could not infer a type.
 (With the exception of open-ended object literals; see below for details.)